SeanChirwa/alx-pre_course/0x01-git/README.md

 a not empty file
-updating from github web interface
+updating from github web interface haha